CodeSmile-0000011110110111/de.codesmile.luny/README.md

 # Patreon-Funded Project

-I wanted to create something unique and special that actually satisfies game developer's dirty desires.
+I want to create something unique and special that satisfies game developer's dirty desires.
 I think I found it! :)

 If you agree, please [join my Patreon](https://www.patreon.com/CodeSmile) to stay informed.
 Please consider supporting the project with a subscription!